apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>targetVolumes specifies which volumes from the target should be mounted in
-the backup workload.</p>
+<p>Specifies which volumes from the target should be mounted in the backup workload.</p>
 </td>
 </tr>
 <tr>